inbytesdevteam/filipino-devs-open-source-projects/README.md

-# Filipino Devs Open Source License
+# Filipino Devs Open Source Projects

 Listing down all the Filipino Devs Open Source Project out there so others can contribute to it too. :)